raymondkneipp/Routinely/README.md

    - **Build Command** `npm run start`
    - **Publish Directory** `/client/build`
 3. Set API baseURL to Heroku app url which is found in `client/src/api/index.js`

+## TODO

+- Move salt to .env
+- When checking if tasks are completed on a given date check if task was created before the date
+- Show token expiration error
+- Show message on successful password change
+- Inputs with type of password rendered with a button to toggle visibility
+- Only clear newTask creation input if it is successful
+- Updating password | if incorrect old password app logs you out
+- Separate reducer and actions for authentication and changing user data ie. name and password
+- Add twin.macro to handle style better
+- Create a custom chart for water